MEM2677/spid-bundle-be/README.md

 **NOTE:** installing the PBC alone is not sufficient to start the accreditation process: be sure to read the [technical documentation](https://docs.italia.it/italia/idp/idp-regole-tecniche/it/stabile/index.html) first and then the whole [certification procedure](https://www.idp.gov.it/cos-e-idp/diventa-fornitore-di-servizi/).

-Below the list of the Identity providers currently supported:
+Currently the bundle configures the following identity providers:

 | Name of the provider         |
 |------------------------------|